 16/23Driver picks the music:Who has the best soundtrack?

-Carina: I was in a bar last week, having a great time, when suddenly "Carry On Wayward Son" came on.
-Instantly, I wanted to crawl under the tab...
+Carina: I was in a bar last week, having a great time, when suddenly "Carry On Wayward Son" c...
 Show More »Who has the best soundtrack?

 Carina: I was in a bar last week, having a great time, when suddenly "Carry On Wayward Son" came on.
 Instantly, I wanted to crawl under the table and cry because Sam and Dean have such hard lives.
 "Supernatural" has some of the most memorable music cues we've ever seen on television -- from "Back in Black" when the Impala hits the road after a long nap in the junkyard to "Renegade" blasting as Sam and Dean got the jump on a SWAT team.
 This season, fans across the country cried as Dean remembered his brother in a montage set to Bob Seger's "Beautiful Loser."